 UC Davis requires academic records from each college-level institution you have attended.
 You will be instructed to upload scanned copies of your transcripts after you have submitted your online application.
 More information about transcript submission is available online.

 General Graduate Record Examination (GRE) scores.
-We strongly suggest you have your scores reported by ETS directly to our campus electronically.
+GRE scores must be sent to UC Davis electronically from ETS.
+Use the UC Davis institution code (4834) when sending your scores to UC Davis.
+You do not need to enter a specific department code - the scores will be matched to your applicant record rather than to a specific department.
+Your GRE scores will be transmitted to UC Davis electronically and matched to your record using the information you provided in your application.
 PLEASE NOTE: GRE scores are considered as part of the entire application package and there is no minimum score.
 Higher scores are more important if academic performance is closer to the minimum GPA for admission.
 It is not necessary to take an advanced subject test.

 - The Animal Biology Graduate Group has a priority deadline of January 15th.

 - In many cases the Animal Biology Graduate Group will accept applications after this deadline, but keep in mind that an application received after this deadline will have significantly reduced opportunities for financial assistance.
 To learn if your situation merits extension of this date, please contact the Animal Biology Graduate Program Coordinator.